sreerag-ms/conways-game-of-life-group-project/README.md

 ## Statement of contribution

-Below, we outline the individual and shared contributions to ensure transparency and proper acknowledgement of each member's work.
+Below, we outline the individual and shared contributions to ensure transparency and proper acknowledgement of each team member's work.

 ### Individual Contributions